lareferencia/dark-site/_posts/en/2024-02-01-architecture.md

   </div>
   <div class="disclaimer-content">
     <h4>Open Source Disclaimer</h4>
     <p>All dARK code is open source and available to the community.
 However, dARK is a project in constant evolution, testing, and improvement.
-Therefore, we do not recommend creating parallel implementations of dARK at this time.
+Therefore, we do not recommend creating production level implementations of dARK for the moment.
 We are open to code contributions and testing in pilot environments, and encourage community participation through these channels.</p>
   </div>
 </div>